Jose-Sabater/foodie/README.md

 It will then give you recommendation through statistical analytics.

-Some visualizations will also be provided

-This project has been mostly created as a showcase for Fastapi/Postresql
+This project has been mostly created as a showcase for Fastapi/Postresql.

 ## Modules and Languages